 A control is defined as anything you can drag into the Canvas section of the Design Mode (If you don't recall what this is, there’s a whole section about it!)

-There are a variety of different kinds of controls you can add to your screen, all of which can be found in the right panel section of the screen's Design Mode if you select the plus tab.
+There are a variety of controls you can add to your screen, all of which can be found in the right panel section of the screen's Design Mode if you select the plus tab.

 The controls are divided up into three types: